 - Of the clinics whose loyalty lies with your competitors, do they have any competing clinics you can reach out to?

 With the answers to these questions, you can establish the top targets to invite into your mastermind group.
 You may want to create a first choice and second choice list.
-The two lists will help you determine who to spend time on if a doctor is already at the top of his or her respective positions you may want to eliminate that person from the list.
+The two lists will help you determine who to spend time on.
+If a doctor is already at the top of their respective position, you may want to eliminate that person from the list.
 Targeting the people who will be initially receptive to an invitation will be an important time-saver.

 2. Meet Your Targets in Person

-Meet the doctors you’d like to add to your high performing referral network in person—preferably in the event that takes place out of the office, so neither of you is too distracted with work.
+Meet the doctors you’d like to add to your high-performing referral network in person—preferably if it takes place out of the office, so neither of you is too distracted with work.